onfido/onfido-android-sdk/README.md

 our `OnfidoConfig.Builder` configuration builder.
 This method accepts as parameter an `Array<String>` with sha-1/sha-256 hashes of certificates' public keys.
 In case you are interested in using this feature, for more information about the hashes, please reach out to us at [android-sdk@onfido.com](mailto:android-sdk@onfido.com).

+## Accessibility

+The Onfido Android SDK has been optimised to provide the following accessibility support by default:

+- Screen reader support: accessible labels for textual and non-textual elements available to aid TalkBack navigation, including dynamic alerts
+- Dynamic font size support: all elements scale automatically according to the device's font size setting
+- Sufficient color contrast: default colors have been tested to meet the recommended level of contrast
+- Sufficient touch target size: all interactive elements have been designed to meet the recommended touch target size

 ## Getting notified about releases

 In case you want to get notified about our releases, feel free to access our [Bintray page](https://bintray.com/onfido/maven/onfido-capture-sdk) and click the `Watch` button.